-Current Liabilities – Definition
+Current Liabilities: Definition

-Current liabilities are those liabilities that will either be paid or require the use of current assets within a year (or within the operating cycle, if longer), or that result in the creation of new current liabilities.
+Current liabilities are those liabilities that will either be paid or will require the use of current assets within a year (or within the operating cycle, if longer), or that result in the creation of new current liabilities.

-Current vs Long-term Liabilities
+Current vs. Long-Term Liabilities

-In preparing a balance sheet, liabilities are classified as either current or long-term.
+When preparing a balance sheet, liabilities are classified as either current or long-term.

-Current liabilities require the use of existing resources that are classified as current assets or require the creation of new current liabilities.
-Current liabilities include such accounts as Accounts Payable, Short-term Notes Payable, Current Maturities of Long-term Debt (the principal portion of a long-term liability due within the next 12 months), Taxes Payable, and other Accrued Payables.
+Current liabilities include accounts such as Accounts Payable, Short-term Notes Payable, Current Maturities of Long-term Debt (the principal portion of a long-term liability due within the next 12 months), Taxes Payable, and other Accrued Payables.

 Long-term liabilities are those liabilities that will not be satisfied within one year or the operating cycle, if longer than one year.
 Included in this category are Mortgages Payable, Bonds Payable, and Lease Obligations.

 Measurement and Valuation of Current Liabilities

 Like assets, liabilities are originally measured and recorded according to the cost principle.
 That is, when incurred, the liability is measured and recorded at the current market value of the asset or service received.

-Essentially, the time value of money.
-Essentially it means that cash received or paid in the future is worth less than the same amount of cash received or paid today.
+Essentially, the time value of money means that cash received or paid in the future is worth less than the same amount of cash received or paid today.
 This is because cash on hand today can be invested and thus can grow to a greater future amount.

-In connection with current liabilities, the difference between value today and future cash outlay is not material because of the short time span between the time the liability is incurred and when it is paid.
+In connection with current liabilities, the difference between the value today and future cash outlay is not material due to the short time span between the time the liability is incurred and when it is paid.

 Types of Current Liabilities